 Some might think that if you’re in a long-distance relationship, then it’s a little masochistic to want to watch movies about long-distance relationships.
 Wouldn’t it just make you even more sad?
 Well, yes, it might do that, but I actually love it because it makes me feel less lonely.
 It gives me hope, and it reminds me of why we’re putting ourselves through this.
 Sometimes I even find myself yelling at the screen—probably with a Kleenex in hand—“But why are you fighting about that?
 It doesn’t even matter!”
 So, yes, it even helps me self-reflect.

 Ready to press play?
-Here are my favorite movies for anyone who’s in a long-distance relationship.
+Here are my favorite long distance relationship movies:

 Like Crazy (2011) was at the top of the list for me.
 Starring Anton Yelchin and Felicity Jones, this drama is about Anna, a British foreign exchange student, who falls in love with Jacob while she is studying in the U.S. At the end of her degree, she struggles with leaving him and decides to stay, despite her Visa restrictions.
 When she tries to re-enter the country, she is unable to, thus marking the beginning of their long-distance journey.